ryanmurphy42/Murphy2025NanoUQ/README.md

 ## Data

-Data is available for the following particle-cell pairs via  Faria M et al. (2019).
+We analyse previously published from Faria M et al. (2019).
 Revisiting cell–particle association in vitro: A quantitative method to compare particle performance.
 Journal of Controlled Release.
-307, 355–367. (https://doi.org/10.1016/j.jconrel.2019.06.027).
+307, 355–367. (https://doi.org/10.1016/j.jconrel.2019.06.027) available on FigShare (https://figshare.com/articles/dataset/FCS_and_INI_files/7623671).
+This includes fluorescence data from Flow Cytometry Standard (FCS) files and experimental details from INI files.
+Raw FCS data files were converted to CSV using https://floreada.io/.

+We focus on data for the following particle-cell pairs.
 - 150 nm polymethacrylic acid(PMA) core-shell particles with THP-1 cells.
 - 214 nm PMA-capsules with THP-1 cells.
 - 633 nm PMA core-shell particles with THP-1 cells.

-## Guide to using the code
+## Code

 | | Script        | Figures in manuscript | Short description           |
 | :---:   | :---: | :---: | :---: |